-Multi-instrumentalist Niccolo Seligmann (veiles, percussion) is an improviser, composer, arranger, producer, and educator with a special focus on performing historical and traditional music.
+Multi-instrumentalist Niccolo Seligmann (vielles, percussion) is an improviser, composer, arranger, producer, and educator with a special focus on performing historical and traditional music.
 He plays over twenty acoustic instruments from around the world and designs his own software instruments.
 You can hear him perform on viola da gamba, medieval fiddle, and more on the soundtracks of the video game Civilization VI and the 2017 feature film Papillon.
 Niccolo is a member of ensembles Alkemie, The Broken Consort, Hesperus, and others.
-He is currently Artist in Residence at Strathmore Music Center, and has toured across North America and Europe, including performances at the Kennedy Center, in a bustling plaza in Nogales, Mexico, and inside a 2000-year-old Northern Californian redwood tree.
+He was a 2019-2020 Artist in Residence at Strathmore Music Center, and has toured across North America and Europe, including performances at the Kennedy Center, in a bustling plaza in Nogales, Mexico, and inside a 2000-year-old Northern Californian redwood tree.
 Niccolo co-directed the UCLA Early Music Ensemble from 2016-2018, and continues a bicoastal private teaching studio.
 He holds a degree in viola da gamba performance from the Peabody Conservatory of the Johns Hopkins University and enjoys spending time playing Irish and Swedish tunes as a member of his husband’s family band, Wherligig.